davidgiven/ack/about.md

 is very easy to port to a new architecture... but the generated code is terrible.

-I, dtrg, cannot honestly recommend using the ACK for production code unless as a stop-gap measure or unless the other benefits of the ACK (e.g. having a very lightweight turnkey toolchain is valuable to you) outweigh the code quality.
+I, dtrg, cannot honestly recommend using the ACK for production code on modern architectures unless as a stop-gap measure or unless the other benefits of the ACK (e.g. having a very lightweight turnkey toolchain is valuable to you) outweigh the code quality.

 Haven't I seen this before somewhere?
 -------------------------------------